Research and compare low rate credit cards through Creditcardfinder.com.au’s interactive table.

-1. Annual fee – Try to find the best card that meets your needs and has the lowest annual fee.
+- Annual fee.
+Try to find the best card that meets your needs and has the lowest annual fee.
 The annual fee should not be a deciding factor for choosing the right low interest rate credit cards, but if you find two cards that are very comparable the one with the lowest annual fee should win.

-2. Interest rate – When you are comparing interest rates you want to look for the lowest APR.
+- Interest rate.
+When you are comparing interest rates you want to look for the lowest APR.
 This is the annual percentage rate including the annual fee and interest charges.
 It is especially important to find low interest rate credit cards if you are not able to always pay off your balance in full every month and will probably have to pay some interest charges from time to time.

-3. Introductory rates – You may be able to find a great deal on a card with very low introductory rates.
+- Introductory rates and balance transfers.
+You may be able to find a great deal on a card with very low introductory rates.
 Some cards will even offer a 0% interest rate on purchases or balance transfers for a limited amount of time.
 If you want to transfer a debt over from an existing card, or have a big purchase that you want to make, you may want to look for one of these deals.
 If you use smart shopping to pick out the best low rate credit cards, you will come out ahead in the end.

-5. Hidden fees and charges – You should find out what types of fees and charges apply to the card.
+- Hidden fees and charges.
+You should find out what types of fees and charges apply to the card.
 You will be able to find out this information by reading the small print on the website before you fill out your application.
 You may be charged a fee for using an ATM, for using your credit card abroad or for various other transactions.
 If you find out all about these charges then you’ll be better prepared to use your card resourcefully.

 Getting the right credit cards to meet your shopping and repayment needs is key to saving the most money.
 Credit card policies are not a one size fits all deal.
 What saves the most money for one consumer might actually cost another consumer hundreds of dollars more than they should be spending.